-In this section, we detail the proposed framework of Distilled Siamese Trackers (DST) for high-performance tracking.
-As shown in Fig.~\ref{compression_flow}, the proposed framework consists of two essential stages.
-First, in \S\ref{sec:selection}, for a given teacher network, such as SiamRPN, we obtain a ``dull'' student with a reduced network architecture via Deep Reinforcement Learning (DRL).
-Second, the ``dull'' student network is further trained simultaneously with an ``intelligent'' student via the proposed distillation model facilitated by a teacher-students learning mechanism (see \S\ref{sec:KD and AT}).
+In this section, we present the proposed Distilled Siamese Tracker (DST) framework for high-performance tracking.
+As shown in Fig.~\ref{fig:compression_flow}, the proposed framework consists of two essential stages.
+First, in \S\ref{sec:selection}, for a given teacher network, such as SiamRPN, we obtain a ``dim'' student with a reduced architecture via Deep Reinforcement Learning (DRL).
+Then, the ``dim'' student is further simultaneously trained with an ``intelligent'' student via the proposed distillation model, facilitated by a teacher-students learning mechanism (see \S\ref{sec:KD and AT}).